 Gloves – must harmonise with everything else you wear and be durable.

 Are those worn to afternoon occasions, like parties, receptions, formal dinners etc.Such dresses typically will made of rayon, silk prints, and crepes, taffeta, organdy and voile.
 These of course are less simple than street clothes and frequently have curved lines, flares, ruffles, and more elaborate trimming.
-They can have lower necks and short sleeves than street clothes and can brighter in color.
+They can have lower necks and short sleeves than street clothes and can brighter in color or plain black.

 Dress shoes – may be made of patent leather, kid, or suede and designed as Oxfords, Pumps, or sandals with dainty instep straps.
 Their heels are of medium height. they sometimes are a perfect match for your dress.